 The State will cover the full premium cost of this plan,* and you will receive a $50 payment biweekly for being enrolled in the Catastrophic Health Plan.
 Please refer to the FY 2014-2015 Insurance Rates Page.

-Benefits under this plan are payable only after you have covered those expenses equal to one month's basic salary (your deductible requirement).
+This is a hospitalization-only plan intended as an option if you have coverage elsewhere (for example, through a spouse who works for another employer).
+Benefits under this plan are payable only after you have paid expenses equal to one month's basic salary (your deductible).
 The maximum deductible for two or more covered persons in your family is limited to 1½ months of your basic salary.
-If you are covered by a spouse who works for a non-State employer, that plan will generally cover those expenses not covered by this plan (for example, the expenses you incur in meeting this plan's deductible requirement, community-based services, prescriptions, etc.)
+If you are covered by a spouse who works for a non-State employer, that plan will generally cover those expenses not covered by this plan if it is your primary plan (for example, the expenses you incur in meeting this plan's deductible requirement, community-based services, prescriptions, etc.)

 If your spouse's (non-State) employer will not cover you under their group plan because you are enrolled in any of the State-sponsored health care options, including the Catastrophic Plan, you can "opt out" completely and still receive the $50 biweekly payment (select "Health Waiver with Rebate").
 You must be in pay status to receive this payment.